 As the demand for Mr. Kantz’s work continues to grow in private collections, he divides his time between teaching classes, giving numerous portrait painting lecture/demos, and is often invited to be a juror in other art competitions.
 Viewers watching him at the easel have very little doubt that he is madly in love with painting.

-Among Mr. Kantz’s other interests are Mrs. Kantz, his children, grandchildren, reading, classical and jazz music, grand opera, computer graphics, and doing crossword puzzles in ink.
+Among Mr. Kantz’s other interests are his family, reading, classical and jazz music, grand opera, computer graphics, and doing crossword puzzles in ink.